 There are plenty of activities to try around town, from bushwalking and cycling to boating.
 Go fishing and kayaking on Clarrie Hall Dam, a tranquil waterway close to town well stocked with Australian bass.
 Northern Rivers Sportfishing offers a kayak fishing tour on the dam and the river, which winds past Uki on its way to the sea.

-Uki is the ideal base for exploring Wollumbin and other Gondwana Rainforests of Australia as well as conservation areas in the region, such as Border Rangers National Park, Nightcap National Park and Mebbin National Park.
+Uki is the ideal base for exploring Wollumbin and other Gondwana Rainforests of Australia as well as conservation areas in the region, such as Border Ranges National Park, Nightcap National Park and Mebbin National Park.
 The best walking trails near Uki in the national parks include:

 - Lyrebird track, Wollumbin